forestryio/forestry.io/hugo/content/docs/git-sync/gitlab.md

 ![](/uploads/2018/01/5.png)

 Give Forestry access to your GitLab repositories by clicking "Authorize".
-You can also request access to any [GitLab organisations](#importing-from-a-gitlab-organisation) you are a member of.
+You can also request access to any [GitLab Groups](#importing-from-gitlab-groups) you are a member of.

 {{% warning " " %}}
 In order to import a site from GitLab, you will need [master permissions](https://gitlab.com/help/user/permissions) for the repository.
 This is because Forestry needs to add a webhook to your repository in order to watch for changes.